natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Swordfish%20Mk%20II.md

 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is an improved version of the Fairey Swordfish biplane torpedo bomber.
 It is equipped with eight underwing pylons that allow it to carry the AP Mk I rocket and the famous RP-3 rocket.

 It was introduced during [[Update 1.97 "Viking Fury"]] as a reward for the [[wt:en/news/6703-event-winner-vehicles-for-the-victory-anniversary-en|2020 "Victory Day"]] event.
 The Swordfish Mk II can be helpful for inexperienced players who want to learn how to effectively destroy ground targets using bombs and unguided rockets.
-This is due to its low speed and excellent maneuverability, which make it easier for new players to aim and target ground units accurately.
+This is due to its low speed and excellent manoeuvrability, which make it easier for new players to aim and target ground units accurately.

 == General info ==
 === Flight performance ===